-CUNY John Jay College of Criminal Justice Reviews - Forensic Psychology Bachelors
+CUNY John Jay College of Criminal Justice Reviews - Bachelor's in Forensic Psychology

 People often discredit CUNY schools but by far attending John Jay was the best decision of my life.
 Not only is it affordable, but the instructors are extremely knowledgeable, passionate and dedicated to their students.
 There are so many internships, fellowships and research opportunities that offer hands-on experiences that truly prepare you for the real world.
 Their student organizations also give you a chance to meet new people and gain lifelong leadership skills.
 Most importantly, my education has helped me obtain great employment opportunities and further my education!
 John Jay is a WIN-WIN university!